-Career Services has developed a number of On Demand Webinars that can help you in your career decisions.
+Career Services has developed a number of On Demand Videos that can help you in your career decisions.
 These include the following:

 |Career Services staff will help students navigate their career roadmap.||Students will be able to locate the Career Services website, social media platforms, and the physical location of the Career Services Office.
 Students will articulate the difference between the A.A. degree, A.S. degree, and certifications.|

 |Making Connections||Students will learn ways to make connections in their field including informational interviewing, job shadowing, and service learning opportunities.||Students will understand how to explore their chosen career through informational interviewing, job shadowing and service learning.|